As California death row inmates get possible reprieve, brother mourns loss of sister in 1981 Kern County murder

 “Now to say that this murderer is going to be allowed to go to a rehabilitation program and be treated like any other low-grade inmate is a slap to the face,” he told the AP.

-He added that with the program requirements will likely mean highly dangerous inmates will not qualify for transfer.
+He also said that because of the program requirements, highly dangerous inmates will likely not qualify for transfer.

 "(The program) is not going to make (the condemned inmate's) life better.
 It’s going to save California some money," Rushford said.

 Kern Valley State Prison in Delano and California Correctional Institution in Tehachapi have been designated as two of the eight pilot program locations.
-The other locations are California Medical Facility, in Vacaville, the state prison in Corcoran, Centinela State Prison, Richard J. Donovan Correctional Facility, in San Diego, and Salinas Valley State Prison.
+The other locations are California Medical Facility in Vacaville; the state prison in Corcoran; Centinela State Prison in Imperial; Richard J. Donovan Correctional Facility in San Diego; and Salinas Valley State Prison.

 Welcome to the discussion.